cosmincreato/socialy/README.md

 </div>

-Socialy is a micro-social media application designed to create more intimate spaces for people to connect with like-minded individuals.
+Socialy is a social media application designed to create more intimate spaces for people to connect with like-minded individuals.
 Developed with **ASP.NET Core 8.0 MVC** and stylized with **Bootstrap**, it offers a wide range of functionalities.

 ![image](https://i.imgur.com/s5SttXW.png)